 In 2020, the government announced £1 billion of funding to support children and young people to catch up lost time after school closure.
 This is especially important for the most vulnerable and disadvantaged backgrounds.

-The Pupil Premium was introduced in April 2011 and in 2012–13 individual schools were allocated funding for children from low-income families who were eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
+The Pupil Premium was introduced in 2011.
+Individual schools are allocated funding for children from low-income families who are eligible for free school meals, looked after children and those from families with parents in the Armed Forces.

 You can view or download our Pupil Premium allocation and find out how this has been used at our school.

 The Government is providing funding directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 The sport funding can only be spent on building and sustaining sport and PE provision in schools.